Graduate Counseling Program

 applicant will be interviewed with a small group of others who are

 The group interview is critical in the application process.
 Faculty will be looking for evidence of candidates’ self-awareness, awareness of social and cultural issues, ability to communicate with others, and interest and commitment to the profession of counseling.
 The interview will also offer candidates an opportunity to receive information about the Counseling Program at UVM and meet other students applying to the program.

-In extenuating circumstances, an applicant may be given permission to participate in a phone interview.
+In extenuating circumstances, an applicant may be given permission to participate in a Skype interview.
 Arrangements will be made for these alternatives on an individual basis after full faculty consultation.

 Applicants seeking admissions to the School Track and wishing to be licensed in Vermont as a school counselor should have documentation of at least 30 credit hours in an Arts and Sciences undergraduate major (e.g., English, Mathematics, Psychology).
 This is a State of Vermont requirement for licensure to practice counseling in public schools in Vermont.
 For more information about this requirement or how a specific transcript may document this requirement, students should speak directly with the director of CESS Student Services, UVM (802-656-3468) prior to applying to the program.

 A select few of our introductory classes are open for non-matriculated students (when space is available).
 We encourage students interested in learning more about the UVM Counseling Program to enroll in a class prior to application or admission.
 The process for matriculation in these classes is through a wait list managed by Program staff, via e-mail (firstname.lastname@example.org) or phone (802-656-3888).

 Feel free to contact Counseling Program at email@example.com or 802-656-3888 if you have any questions related to admissions.